-Unvested options granted under the 2015 Plan were exercisable prior to the closing of the Business Combination.
+The 2015 Plan allows for the granting of options that may be exercised before the options have vested.
 Shares issued as a result of early exercise that have not vested are subject to repurchase by the Company upon termination of the purchaser's employment or services, at the price paid by the purchaser.
-The proceeds initially were recorded in a liability for early exercised options and are reclassified to common stock and additional paid-in capital as the Company's repurchase right lapses.
-As of December 31, 2021, there were 74,840 shares of common stock outstanding, subject to the Company's right of repurchase at a weighted average exercise price of \$2.73 per share.
+The Company's right to repurchase these shares generally lapses 1/48 of the original grant date amount per month over four years.
+The proceeds initially are recorded in a liability for early exercised stock options and are reclassified to common stock and additional paid-in capital as the Company's repurchase right lapses.
+At December 31, 2020, there were 0.6 million shares of common stock outstanding, subject to the Company's right of repurchase at a weighted average exercise price of \$0.32 per share.